bbandic1/bbandic1/README.md

 *   **Desktop Application Development**
 *   **Game Development**

-In the areas of **NLP** and **Language Corpus Development**, I gained further experience during a research and training stay focused on building and maintaining language corpora for linguistic research (part of the German Studies Institute Partnership Heidelberg-Mannheim-Sarajevo), utilizing tools such as CQPweb.

 I am committed to applying computer science principles to solve complex problems and contribute to technological advancements across various domains.
 I actively seek opportunities to expand my skillset and engage in challenging projects.